dalacan/personalize-batch-recommendations/README.md

 Open the notebook `PersonalizeDevLab.ipynb` to start the lab.

-Also included is a completed notebook showing the answers and results if you would like to a notebook with the completed steps.
+Also included is a completed notebook, `PersonalizeDevLab-Completed.ipynb` showing the answers and results if you would like to a notebook with the completed steps.

 ![SageMaker](static/images/img7.png)